centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 ## Report design

-The design of the reports you generate with **Centreon MBI** originate from ".rptdesign" files, which are created with the open-source tool Business Intelligence Reporting Tool (BIRT).
+The design of the reports you generate with **Centreon MBI** originates from ".rptdesign" files, which are created with the open-source tool Business Intelligence Reporting Tool (BIRT).

-For generating a report, a report design should be configured in terms
+To generate a report, a report design should be configured in terms
 of:

 -   **Centreon** objects (hosts, services, host groups, service groups,